TintypeMolly/ReactBoilerplate/README.md

 npm run favicon
 ```

-This project builds many different sizes of favicon using [favicons](https://github.com/haydenbleasel/favicons).
+This project builds many different sizes of favicons using [favicons](https://github.com/haydenbleasel/favicons).
-`npm run build` automatically builds favicon when favicon meta file doesn't exist.
+`npm run build` automatically builds favicon if favicon meta file doesn't exist.
-But if you want to manually build your favicon, run this command.
+But if you want to manually build favicons, run this command.

 #### eslint